 If you’re considering applying to a South African university and you’ve had a look at their admission requirements, chances are you’ve come across the National Benchmark Test (NBT).
-Here’s everything you need to know about the NBTs and why you need to write them.
+Here’s everything you need to know about the NBTs and why you have to write them.

 The National Benchmark Tests are a set of tests that measure your academic readiness for university.
-They complement and support, rather than replace or duplicate your National Senior Certificate results.
+They complement and support, rather than replace or duplicate, your National Senior Certificate results🎓

-Who uses the National Benchmark Test and why?
+Who uses the NBT and why?

 A number of universities in South Africa use the NBTs to help interpret your National Senior Certificate results.